SURE FOOT EQUINE STABILITY PROGRAM

 Some horses are very suspicious and if introduced properly to the pads, quickly get over their concerns.
 But you never know how a horse is going to react the first time therefore it is important to know how to introduce SURE FOOT to your horse.
 For more information watch the SURE FOOT DVD available at www.surefootequine.com/shop.

-My horse has has very thick front ankles, which have left him with scar tissue which impairs his flexion A LOT!
+My horse has very thick front ankles, which have left him with scar tissue which impairs his flexion A LOT!
 He often stumbles on uneven ground on the trail and we believe it is due to lack of flexion.
 I know there is no cure for his bad ankles but was wondering if the pads would help him be able to learn to balance with his limited flexion?

 SURE FOOT may or may not help depending on the cause of the limited flexion.
 If, after standing on the pads you see that horse is worse, stop.
-Use the pads only under the hooves where you see no change or an improvement.
+Use the pads only under the hooves where you see no change or improvement.
 The give in the pads may be too much for the body to cope with.
 However, if you see improvement then short sessions, every few days may help.

 My horse had a traumatic experience in a trailer.
 Now each time he gets saddled after that at the tie rack or a trailer he just crumples to the ground.
 He would not do it if saddled in the open or in the arena so it appeared to be associative thinking.
-How do I use SURE FOOT to over come associative memories with my horse?
+How do I use SURE FOOT to overcome associative memories with my horse?

 Associate memories in horses are just like in people.
 You experience something in a particular location.
 Every time you are reminded of that event you experience pleasure or anxiety depending on what happened.

 SURE FOOT can be an excellent tool in overcoming these types of associative behaviors.
-First start with the pads in a location where your horse is relaxed to acclimate him to the pads.
+First, start with the pads in a location where your horse is relaxed to acclimate him to the pads.
 After several sessions, where it is obvious he goes into a parasympathetic response, deep breathing, lowering his head, softening his eyes, take the pads to the environment where he typically gets anxious.

 Begin again offering the pads and do not expect him to respond as he does where he isn’t anxious.
 You may need to repeat this over several sessions.
-However, gradually the calmness always wins and, using the pads, you can switch his nervous system from “flight and flight” to “grazing” mode.
+However, gradually the calmness always wins and, using the pads, you can switch his nervous system from “fight and flight” to “grazing” mode.

 Then gradually introduce another element of the anxiety pattern repeating the pads as necessary to “switch” him from anxiety to calmness.
 Horses are quicker to let go of old patterns than people when you offer them a way to calm themselves and let go of old behaviors.